-Update for April 2015: I’ve rewritten Firewood in Python, and it’s called Pyrewood.
+Update for April 2015: With the help of a few generous individuals, Firewood has been rewritten Firewood in Python, and it’s called Pyrewood.
 It has more functionality and outputs Windows-friendly filenames.
 See the GitHub link.

 The best feature of the Kindle is its ability to clip sections of text and append them to a text file called